Call Today! Free Immediate Response (818) 781-1570

 If you are convicted of violating California Penal Code Section 451, a felony offense, you could face a minimum sentence of 16 months and a maximum sentence of 3 years in a California state prison.

-This mandatory registration will apply if you are convicted of PC 451 with aggravating factors that resulted in a 10 year state prison sentence.
-It would also apply if you used combustible or flammable material connected with the fire.
+This mandatory registration will apply if you are convicted of PC 451 with aggravating factors that resulted in a 10-year state prison sentence.
+These factors could include the use of combustible or flammable material connected with the fire or if the fire caused significant property damage or bodily harm.
 The convicted arsonist registration is not typically a lifetime requirement.

-If you are convicted of violating California Penal Code Section 452, a misdemeanor offense, you could face up to 6 months in a county jail, and a fine up to $1,000.
-However, reckless arson is a “wobbler,” meaning the prosecutor can charge the case as either a misdemeanor or felony crime.
+If you are convicted of violating California Penal Code Section 452, a misdemeanor offense, you could face up to 6 months in county jail and a fine of up to $1,000.
+However, reckless arson is a “wobbler,” meaning the prosecutor can charge the case as either a misdemeanor or felony crime, depending on the circumstances and your criminal history.

 Enhanced Arson Penalties